Rooftop solar FAQs

 How much will it cost?

 Solar systems typically range in cost from $3,500 – $8,000, depending on the system size and quality.
 Going solar has never been cheaper, with system prices having fallen dramatically in recent years.
-You can also get a quote from the carefully selected Our Energy Future solar supplier on a good quality system with extended warranties.
+You can also get a quote from the carefully selected the Australian Energy Foundation solar supplier on a good quality system with extended warranties.

 What other costs may be incurred?